-RSOs who do not receive funding or sponsorship from student government are allowed to have outside bank accounts.
+RSOs who do not receive funding and/or sponsorship from the ASUC or GA are allowed to have outside bank accounts.
 Please contact your LEAD Center Advisor to learn about the available option for an off-campus bank account through Bank of the West as they can provide registered student organizations financial services and account management options including a bank account.

-If your RSO is sponsored by/receives funding from student government, then CalLink, the online organizational management system, is also your group’s banking system.
-ASUC sponsored and GA funded student organizations are prohibited from having outside bank accounts.
+If your RSO is sponsored by and/or receives funding from the ASUC or GA, then CalLink, the online organizational management system, is also your group’s banking system.
+ASUC sponsored/funded and GA funded student organizations are prohibited from having outside bank accounts.
+Check out the CalLink Finance Training for an overview of CalLink and Purchase Request logistics.
 Only trained ASUC and GA agents have access to an organization’s finance section.
-Check out this Finance Guide for an overview of CalLink and Purchase Request logistics.

 ASUC Sponsorship FAQs

 Once registered with the university, RSOs have the ability to apply for additional funds, spaces and to receive benefits of sponsorship through the ASUC.
 This opportunity is available to both undergraduate and graduate Registered Student Organizations.
 Benefits include:

 - Eligibility to apply for ASUC Funding

 - Eligibility to apply for special ASUC Grants and Scholarships

 - Eligibility to apply for office and/or storage space

 - Eligibility to request use of the ASUC’s Non-profit Tax ID Number

 If your RSO is not yet ASUC sponsored, fill out the appropriate ASUC Sponsorship Application on the ASUC Senate Callink page. ⚠️: submissions are only accepted during the Fall and Spring semesters.